Rev: 10/20/2025

 Life history patterns are relatively similar among trichostrongylines, including those of Molinoidea.
 Infections and develpoment of parasitic larvae are usually limited to the lumen or mucosa of the gastrointestinal system.

 Life-cycle simple and direct without the need for an intermediate host.
 Infective third-stage larvae develop within the egg.
-(Van Dijk and Thomas, 2008).
+The prepatent period is generally about 21 days (Van Dijk and Thomas, 2008; Snyder et al., 2020).

 Treatment of infected ruminants with benzimidazole anthelminthics.
 In New Zealand, following repeated treatments with albendazole, Nematodirus spathiger exhibited a high level of resistance to albedazole treatement.
 Resistance to treatement also occurred in N. filicollis, but was less frequent.